FatehAK/edufluence/README.md

 ## Edufluence
 Edufluence is a learning app that connects students and experts around the world.
-This is possible using the real time browser technology -> **WebRTC**
+The primary goal is to help students acquire the necessary knowledge by consulting with the experts by making use of the real time browser technology **WebRTC** to simplify the process.

 Visit the site in action at - https://edufluence.herokuapp.com